engaging with our partners

 Convent of the Sacred Heart, New York City’s oldest independent school for girls in grades Pre-K-12, seeks a well-seasoned and mission-aligned education professional to serve as the school’s next Head of Middle School.
 Reporting to Head of School Kate Adams, this position is responsible for the overall spiritual and academic leadership of the Middle School.
 The Head of Middle School maintains congruence between the School’s mission and all activities and operations of the Middle School, serving as a member of the Senior Administrative Team.
 In addition, the Head of Middle School acts as the educational leader of the division, is responsible for its day-to-day operation, and functions as the chief articulator of programs, expectations, behavioral guidelines, and other information necessary to ensure that all constituencies are fully informed.

-• University Liggett School | Director of Communications and Marketing
+• French International School of Philadelphia | Director of Finance and Human Resources

 • TMI Episcopal | Director of Innovation & Design